 I’ve gotten through the first year of packing school lunches and am ready for Grade 2!
 As I went through the year, I discovered things that did and didn’t work so well.
 Little hands are not the same as big hands, and my daughter definitely has different tastes than me.
-I’ve learned that light and easy to open containers are much more likely to be opened and the contents consumed!
+I’ve learned that light and easy to open containers, as well as having lunch boxes that dont leak, are much more likely to be opened and the contents consumed with nothing lost!
 (After a few days of yogurt coming back in a thermos uneaten…)

 These are my litterless lunch must haves for back to school!